top of page

 Kusilvak Rising is an Alaska Native–led nonprofit dedicated to strengthening the 13 communities of the Kusilvak Census Area through unity, economic growth, and cultural revitalization.
 Rooted in the values of our Yup’ik and Cup’ik homelands, we work to expand opportunity while honoring the traditions, knowledge, and resilience that define our region.

-Founded to address long-standing socioeconomic challenges, Kusilvak Rising serves as an intermediary organization—connecting member villages with funders, partnerships, and professional support that build local capacity and create lasting impact.
+Founded to address long-standing socioeconomic challenges, Kusilvak Rising serves as an intermediary organization, connecting member villages with funders, partnerships, and professional support that build local capacity and create lasting impact.
 Our work includes job creation, strategic planning, education and youth development, housing and infrastructure initiatives, language and arts revitalization, climate adaptation, and community-driven advocacy.

-Meet the Board
+Meet the Directors

 Loren Peterson Business Portrait.jpeg